 Komiyama also told Digital Journal that his group appreciated “very much the support from all over the world for our demonstration on Nov.
 24th.
 “We will continue to be open [to] any kinds of support from the world” he said, “we do need them.”

 AMM is planning another demo against “Research Whaling” on Feb.
 9th at the Shibuya Station intersection in downtown Tokyo.
 Like their last protest, AMM is hoping the event will become an international affair.
 This will be the first demo/march they told Digital Journal, where the initiative will be undertaken by a Japanese group.

-For further information on AMM and future group activities in Japan, or to offer help to the group, visit their Facebook page.
-As a newborn activist group they welcome donations, and hope to have an account set up on a new website shortly.
+… As a newborn activist group they welcome donations, and hope to have an account set up on a new website shortly.